MerosCrypto/Meros/docs/Protocol/Consensus.md

 - hash: Hash of the Transaction verified.

 Verifications can be of any hash.
 If the node locates the specified Transaction, at the time it receives the Verification or within the next six blocks, the Verification is then used to verify the Transaction.
 That said, Verifications with unknown hashes are addable, as long as the unknown hash doesn't get enough Merit to make it a verified Transaction.
 This enables pruning of unverified competing Transactions.
+Verifications for Mints are considered Verifications for unknown hashes.

 `Verification` has a message length of 100 bytes; the 48-byte holder, the 4-byte nonce, and the 48-byte hash.
 The signature is produced with a prefix of "verification".